Venafi/venafips/docs/functions/Invoke-VcCertificateAction.md

 ```

 ### -Provision
-Provision a certificate to all associated machine identities.
+By default, provision a certificate to all associated machine identities.
+When used with CloudKeystore, provision there instead.

 ```yaml
 Type: SwitchParameter